projectmesa/mesa/docs/intro-tutorial.rst

     agent_wealth = model.datacollector.get_agent_vars_dataframe()
     agent_wealth.head()

-You'll see that the DataFrame's index is pairs of model step and agent ID.
+You'll see that the DataFrame's index is pairings of model step and agent ID.
 You can analyze it the way you would any other DataFrame.
 For example, to get a histogram of agent wealth at the model's end:

 .. code-block:: python

     end_wealth = agent_wealth.xs(99, level="Step")["Wealth"]
     end_wealth.hist(bins=range(agent_wealth.Wealth.max()+1))